Puerto Chiapas, Mexico

 Information not currently available.

-Take a short bus ride to Tuxtla Chico where you will learn about the discovery and history of the sacred cacao bean and its importance to the Mayan people.
-See how the cacao beans are transformed into chocolate during a demonstration in the main square (plaza).
-Sample the locally made chocolate and see a variety of regional handicrafts.
+Travel by bus to Tuxtla Chico, where you will be able to see how the cocoa beans are transformed in to chocolate during a demonstration in the main plaza.
+Sample the locally made chocolate and see a variety of regional handicrafts

 Dancers and marimba players put on a lively performance.

 After a stop at the local historic church, you will head back to the pier.

 Wear comfortable clothing and shoes.
 Bring a hat, sunscreen, and insect repellent.